usableUX/post/README.md

-#Changelog

-##0.2.0
+#Hii ni Post
+*This is Post*

+##What is post?

-This is for the job centre for usable.
+This is simply the HTML template for a the job centre for usable.ng

+###What Language will this be written in?
+I don't know to be honest - at least not yet.
+At this point we are very open to suggestions.

 ###Why are we doing this?

 Well, the request for design talent is increasing so we figured we's create a central place to post them.

 ####[Version]
-1.0.0
+0.0.1